aurorasmiles/WorldGuardDocs/source/blacklist.rst

 * File
 * Database

-These log targets can be enabled or disabled in the :doc:`../config`.
+These log targets can be enabled or disabled in the :doc:`config`.
 Multiple log targets can be enabled at one time.
 By default, only the console log target is enabled.

 Console Logging
 ~~~~~~~~~~~~~~~